How Progressive Overload Helps You Build More Muscle

 What Is Progressive Overload?

-I’d venture to say that most guys haven’t actually heard this term before – even though they may have seen it in practice – but progressive overload simply refers to progressively increasing the amount of stress your muscle fibers are under during weight training.
+I’d venture to say that most people haven’t actually heard this term before – even though they may have seen it in practice – but progressive overload simply refers to progressively increasing the amount of stress your muscle fibers are under during weight training.

 In practical terms, this simply means steadily increasing the amount of weight that you are lifting for each exercise.